ipa-cmh/ros-model/docu/Installation.md

 ### Option 1: Using the Release version (Recommended)

 In Eclipse, go to *Help* > *Install New Software...*.
 To install the latest version of the ROS tooling, add the update site URL [http://ros-model.seronet-project.de/updatesite/latest/](http://ros-model.seronet-project.de/updatesite/latest/) in the *Work with* section.
+If no package is listed, please uncheck the option *Group items by category*.
 If you wish to install an earlier version instead, go to the [the update site](http://ros-model.seronet-project.de/updatesite/), choose the desired version and copy its URL.

 ![alt text](images/install_updatesite.png)

-If none package is listed, please uncheck the option *Group items by category*.
  The category *ROS Model* appears in the *Name* area.
 Check the box in front of *ROS model* and click *Next* to review the list of items to be installed.
 Click *Next* again to read and accept the terms of the license agreements and afterwards click *Finish*.
 Eclipse will then start to install the ROS tooling and its dependencies.
 If you get a security warning about the authenticity, click OK.
 Finally, when asked, restart Eclipse to complete the installation process.

 To start using the ROS tooling continue with the [step 1](#1-switch-to-the-ros-developer-perspective)